vmware/vmware-aria-operations-integration-sdk/README.md

 To install the SDK, download the SDK Git repository and run the installation script.

 The installation script performs several steps:
-* Verifies the Prerequisites (currently macOS and Linux only)
+* Verifies the dependencies (currently macOS and Linux only)
 * Creates a config file (`~/.vrops-integration-sdk/config.json` for macOS and Linux, and `%LocalAppData%\VMware\vROps Integration SDK\config.json` for Windows).
 * Generates a Python virtual environment
 * Installs several tools (`mp-init`, `mp-test`, and `mp-build`) and their requirements into the virtual environment using `Pip`.